Paddlebear/valteh-ipa-translit/README.md

 pip install requests, beautifulsoup4, ipapy

-**the current release for ipapy is broken on a Python release no later than 3.12.
+**The current release for ipapy is broken on a Python release no later than 3.12.
 To fix this, the library files ipastring.py and mapper.py need to be edited with the following: from collections.abc import MutableSequence //MutableMapper respectively

 ### Build